Frequently asked questions

 Is mental wellbeing really something an employer should take responsibility for?
 Isn’t it something better managed off the clock?

 Taking care of your staff is one of your biggest responsibilities as an employer.
 Mental wellbeing is an important (if often ignored) piece of the puzzle.
 You wouldn’t expect employees to be at their most productive with a terrible head cold.
 Likewise you shouldn’t expect them to turn around their best work when dealing with stress.
 Not only is it likely that they are (dealing with stress), it’s also probable that they’d like some help.
 According to the American Stress Institute, roughly half of stressed workers admit to needing help learning how to manage stress, with another 42% saying their coworkers do.
 And helping employees manage their stress makes good business sense because not only does day-to-day stress impact employees’ overall wellbeing, it hurts their performance and engagement at work.
-Studies show it’s also a major factor in burnout, absenteeism, presenteeism and turnover at companies of all sizes and according to Deloitte Consulting, ultimately costs UK businesses around £40bn each year.
+Studies show it’s also a major factor in burnout, absenteeism, presenteeism and turnover at companies of all sizes, ultimately costing US businesses around $300 billion each year.
 Per Reuters, mental health problems are expected to cost the global economy $16 trillion by 2030.
 Which is why investing in employee mental health and wellbeing must become a priority for companies who want to survive and prosper.
 It’s also an excellent investment.
-On average, companies receive a £5 return for every £1 spent on employee mental health and wellbeing.
+On average, companies receive $4 for every $1 spent on employee mental health and wellbeing.

-This explains why mental health has become one of the fastest growing focus areas for companies–with 57% of employers planning to increase their focus on mental and behavioural health to a ‘great’ or ‘very great’ extent over the next three years as reported by global advisory Willis Towers Watson and cited at Workforce.com.
+This explains why mental health has become one of the fastest growing focus areas for companies–with 57% of employers planning to increase their focus on mental and behavioral health to a "great" or "very great" extent over the next three years as reported by global advisory Willis Towers Watson and cited at Workforce.com.

 With Koa Foundations, employers can provide their teams with a set of practical, science-based tools that are easily accessed from the comfort of a phone, when and where is most convenient for employees.